charliemchapman/charliemchapman.com/src/posts/2018/09/02/first_post.md

 image: "http://media.charliemchapman.com/charlie_and_jack.JPG"
 ---

 It's been a while since I wrote a blog.
 A quick look at my old Blogger account[^1] shows my last post was August 5, 2012.
-That was 2 jobs, 2 kids, 1 house, and 1 dog ago!
+That was 2 jobs, 2 kids, and 1 house ago!

 I'm not sure why I stopped, but over the last couple of months I've found myself wanting to write again.
 Unfortunately the task of getting a blog up an running again has always stopped me.
 Last week I finally decided to jump in and build a new site.